-- 16.1 To be eligible for the award of an Honours degree, the candidate must have obtained at least 480 credits, including at least 120 at level H, completed a piece of independent work worth at least 20 credits, and complied with the other requirements set out in the degree's supplementary regulations. - 16.2 A scheme of assessment may permit a candidate for Honours in a single subject to be assessed in not more than 25% of the total assessment for Honours from the scheme of assessment in one other subject.
+- 16.1 To be eligible for the award of an Honours degree, the candidate must have obtained at least 480 credits, including at least 120 at level H, achieved a grade D3 or better for a piece of independent work worth at least 20 credits, and complied with the other requirements set out in the degree's supplementary regulations. - 16.2 A scheme of assessment may permit a candidate for Honours in a single subject to be assessed in not more than 25% of the total assessment for Honours from the scheme of assessment in one other subject.